kmcabano/roadtripper/README.md

 I hope to eventually use an API from Google Maps to have data about driving times between locations.

 Overall design could still use a lot of work, I think this is one of my major weak points.
+Maybe some features with images!
+Backgrounds!

-I experimented unsuccessfully with having certain stop detail fields (food & to-dos, primarily)
+I experimented unsuccessfully with having certain stop detail fields (food & to-dos, primarily) be formatted as a list you can add to, instead of a big text block.
+I am going to attempt to implement that in the future.
+This will help with the design/layout too.